Bill Goldberg: Legacy, parodies, and reception

 "Stone Cold" Steve Austin described Goldberg as one of the strongest wrestlers in history.
 Notably, Mark Henry—who himself is regarded as one of the world's strongest men—also described Goldberg as one of the strongest people in wrestling.
 WWE describes Goldberg as "one of the most dominant Superstars to ever set foot inside the squared circle".
 WWE Hall of Famer and industry veteran Arn Anderson likened Goldberg's popularity at his late 1990s peak to that of Hulk Hogan, The Rock, and Austin, saying that he "was as hot as anybody has ever been in the history of this business".
-Diamond Dallas Page and Bobby Lashley also claimed that Goldberg was the most popular wrestler at one point in time.
+Diamond Dallas Page and Bobby Lashley also claimed that Goldberg was the most popular wrestler in the world at one point in time.
 Kevin Owens has said that Goldberg was the "figurehead" and "poster boy" of WCW, while Sports Illustrated noted that he "reached the highest point of popularity in pro wrestling".
 He has been named as the favorite wrestler of figures such as Big E, Randy Orton, Madcap Moss, and Bron Breakker.

 Due to his extremely masculine wrestling character, Goldberg has been credited with battling Jewish stereotypes, especially the "nice Jewish boy" stereotype which sees Jewish men portrayed as weak and effeminate.
 In 1999, Jewish News of Northern California stated that he had "turned the notion of Jew as victim on its head".
 He told the publication, "I wanted to give the Jewish public someone to hold onto, someone as a positive role model that didn't go out and cuss, didn't go out and cheat, someone to look up to."
 In a 2005 interview with the San Diego Jewish Journal, he said, "It's been a blessing to be a role model for those Jewish kids who never had a Jewish sports hero to look up to, especially those who were too young to remember Koufax or aren't into baseball and don't follow the career of Shawn Green. [...]
 [Being Jewish] doesn't mean I have to read the Torah every day, but hell, I wrestled in front of millions of people and called myself by my real name.
 That's a testament to myself that I'm proud of."

 Goldberg's rapid rise to popularity in WCW led the WWF to parody him during the Attitude Era with longtime jobber Duane Gill being repackaged as Gillberg.
 Goldberg was initially unhappy with the parody, but later embraced the character and was happy that Gill was able to have a more substantial run during his career.
 The two would eventually confront each other on Raw in 2003, in which Goldberg quickly dispatched Gillberg.